sashfaq911/Vehicle_Damage_Detection/README.md

 ## 💡 Solution Statement
 This project provides an AI-powered vehicle damage detection system built on a **ResNet50 deep learning model**.
 The system is deployed on **Hugging Face Spaces**, combining a **FastAPI backend** for inference and a **Streamlit frontend** for user interaction.
 Users can upload an image of a damaged car, and the application instantly classifies the type of damage, showcasing practical skills in computer vision, API design, and full-stack AI deployment.

+Here's a screenshot below of what the app looks like:

 ![image](car_damage_detection_cover.png)

 ## ✨ Features <a name="features"></a>